scoverage/sbt-coveralls/README.md

     export COVERALLS_REPO_TOKEN=<your-coveralls-repo-token>

-2) In the SBT console run the command `coveralls test`.
+2) In the SBT console run the command `coveralls`.
 This should run your test suite, generate code coverage reports and upload the reports to `coveralls.io`.
 After running the command, you should see output similar to the following:

     Uploading to coveralls.io succeeded: Job #17.1
     https://coveralls.io/jobs/12207